 - Aids in lymphatic drainage

 At the start of the session, Fleetwood walked me through the many benefits of fascial facial massage, noting that it can refresh and lift the face, smooth out wrinkles, and restore a youthful plumpness to the skin (many use it as a natural alternative to Botox).
 She also gave me a heads up that I might get so relaxed I would fall asleep (I did—twice).

 To understand why this treatment works, it's necessary to understand the fascial system.
 "Fascia is a specialized body system often referred to as the 'endless web,'" explains Fleetwood.
 "It penetrates every muscle, bone, nerve, artery and vein, and internal organs."
 As she describes, it's composed of elastin, collagen, and a lubricating ground substance.
 "Trauma, inflammation, repetitive actions, and surgical procedures create restrictions in the fascia, which can hold tensile pressures of around 2,000 pounds per square inch," she warns.

-Fascial face massage improves skin suppleness because it reduces and releases muscle tension in the face and jaw.
+The idea is that fascial face massage improves skin suppleness because it reduces and releases muscle tension in the face and jaw.
 As Fleetwood describes, it's powerful enough to release stuck fascia within the layers of the skin.
-By stimulating rejuvenation and cellular activity, fascial face massage can help to tighten the skin and underlying muscles and reduce expression lines and wrinkles.
-Furthermore, the massage promotes blood and lymphatic circulation, increasing the supply of nutrients to the cells.
-Lastly, it aids in the removal of dead skin cells to reveal a fresh, youthful appearance that begins from within.
 "People see changes in one treatment, which continue to improve over the next 48 hours," describes Kiernan.
 "We recommend a course of up to six weekly treatments to achieve the best results.
 After that, monthly maintenance should keep you looking smooth and fresh-faced."

 What to Expect from a Face Massage